Reproductive Rights and Women's Issues

 We need to do a better job promoting equality in the workplace.
 Gender should never affect compensation; most Americans believe in equal pay for equal work and an honest day’s pay for an honest day’s work.
 Unfortunately, women today make only 82 cents for every $1 earned by men--and Black women only make 62 cents.
 Women and men need to be compensated fairly and equally.
 That’s why I co-sponsored and voted for the Lily Ledbetter Fair Pay Act, which became law in 2009.
 I have also cosponsored and voted for the Paycheck Fairness Act and the Equal Rights Amendment to help end discrimination in this country on the basis of gender, race, and sexual orientation.
 I’m also a co-sponsor and voted in favor of the Pregnant Workers Fairness Act to ensure pregnant women are treated fairly on the job.
 This bill would allow common-sense accommodations so that pregnant workers can protect their families and not risk losing their jobs.

-More on Women's Issues
+More on Reproductive Rights and Women's Issues

 Yesterday the U.S. Government Accountability Office published a report regarding sexual harassment within the Nuclear Security Forces of the NNSA.
 As Chairman of the Strategic Forces Subcommittee, Rep. Jim Cooper (TN-05) commissioned the report in 2019 after the alleged assault and subsequent harassment and termination of Ms. Jennifer Glover, a former security contractor.